layilin/SP23-33852/_texts/full-text.md

 - Through heart of British oak,[^f99n4] reluctant leaves [235]
 - The closer calaba.—By transverse beams
 - Secure the whole; and in the pillar'd frame,
-- Sink, artist, the vast bridge-tree's[^f99n5] mortis'd[^f99n6] form
+- Sink, artist, the vast bridge-tree's[^f99n5] mortis'd form
 - Of ponderous hiccory; hiccory time defies:

 > VER.
 227. *Hiccory*\] This is a lofty spreading tree, of very hard wood, excellently adapted to the purposes of the mill-wright.
 The nut, whose shell is thick, hard, and roughish, contains an agreeable and wholesome kernel.
-It grows in great abundance in St. Croix,[^f99n7] Crab island,[^f99n8] and Tobago.
+It grows in great abundance in St. Croix,[^f99n6] Crab island,[^f99n7] and Tobago.

 > VER.
 227. *Calaba*\] This lofty tree is commonly called Mastic: it is a hard wood, and is found in the places where the Hiccory grows.
 The flowers are yellow, and are succeeded by a fruit, which bears a distant resemblance to a shrub.